andgineer/docker-fastapi/README.md

 ## Build

-Place all necessary requirements in `requirements.txt` file.
+Place all necessary requirements in the `requirements.txt` file.

     make build